Mario Balotelli: Monza

 On 7 December 2020, Balotelli moved to Serie B side Monza on a seven-month contract, reuniting with former Milan teammate Kevin-Prince Boateng, head coach Cristian Brocchi, club owner Silvio Berlusconi, and chairman Adriano Galliani.
 Balotelli made his debut on 30 December, starting in a 3–0 win over league leaders Salernitana and scoring on his first touch in the 4th minute.
 On 1 May 2021, after being on the sidelines for almost a month, Balotelli scored a brace against Salernitana.
 He came on in the 80th minute and scored on his first touch of the game after less than one minute, and doubled his tally in the first minute of added time.

 Adana Demirspor

-On 7 July 2021, Balotelli joined newly-promoted Turkish Süper Lig club Adana Demirspor.
-He scored 18 goals in the 2021–22 Süper Lig season, five of which were on the final matchday, in a 7–0 win over Göztepe.
+On 7 July 2021, Balotelli joined newly promoted Süper Lig club Adana Demirspor.
+He scored 18 goals in the 2021–22 Süper Lig season, five of which were on the final matchday, in a 7–0 win over Göztepe; his fourth goal in the match, which combined step overs and a rabona shot, earned him a nomination for the 2022 FIFA Puskás Award.

 Sion

 On 31 August 2022, Balotelli signed a two-year contract for Swiss Super League club Sion.
+On 14 September 2023, he left after his contract was terminated.

+Return to Adana Demirspor

+On 15 September 2023, Balotelli returned to Adana Demirspor, signing a one-year contract with an option for a further year.
+His debut and first goals of the new season on 1 October 2023, was in the Alanyaspor match, in which he made his first appearance.

+Genoa

+On 28 October 2024, Balotelli signed on a deal until the end of the season for Serie A club Genoa.
+He made his debut for the club in the 1–0 victory over Parma on 4 November.